sim31/frapps/fractals/orf/userGuide.md

 - **OREC**: Optimistic Respect-based Executive Contract - the core smart contract that enables secure governance with low participation requirements
 - **Proposals**: Suggested onchain actions that can be approved by the community
 - **Parent/Child Respect**: A mechanism for managing respect tokens and enabling system upgrades
+- **Parent Respect**: Respect token that is used when voting on proposals.
+Your votes in ORDAO are weighted by the amount of Parent Respect you have;
+- **Child Respect**: Respect token that ORDAO system controls.
+This is the token that can be issued or burned by passing ORDAO proposals;

 ## Interface Overview